neil826t/stat386-projects/_posts/2022-10-21-SpotifyAPI.md

 ## Conclusion

 In summary, I'm pretty happy that Spotify and _Spotipy_ have provided these resources for us to use for free.
 Using an API can be as simple as a quick `pip install` and then `import`, with a good look at documentation.
 Here I made a dataframe out of one of my Spotify playlists, and I encourage you to do something different when you use the API.
-Next time I will be analyzing this dataframe, to see if popularity is correlated with any of the other features!
+Next time I will be analyzing this dataframe; leave a comment to suggest what I should analyze!